puzpuzpuz/questdb.io/docs/guides/influxdb-migration.md

 automatically created.
 However, this step is recommended because this allows fine tuning some parameters such as column types or partition.

-Since the data is already in ILP format, there is no need to use the official QuestDB client libraries for ingestion.
+Since the data is already in InfluxDB Line Protocol format, there is no need to use the official QuestDB client libraries for ingestion.

 You only need to connect via a socket to your instance and stream row by row.